-The first required coruse for Jefferson Scholars is a course with one of the program advisers, Dr. Chad Jordan.
+The first required course for Jefferson Scholars is a class with one of the program advisors, Dr. Chad Jordan.
 Right away in the Fall semester, you will take PB 219 (Plants in Folklore, Myth & Religion).
 We want the whole incoming class of Jeffersons in this classroom experience together.
 Your schedule at Orientation should show you already signed into the course.

 In general, don't worry about your Humanities & Social Science (CHASS) major during your first semester.
 It's a good

 idea to take those math and chemistry courses you need for biology, and to be able to start the sequence of courses.
 Along with some basic requirements, you can perhaps start with General Education Program (GEP -- start learning the acronyms and jargon!) requirements for courses.

 The math and science courses

 in your College of Agriculture and Life Sciences (CALS) major will take

 care of those requirements in your CHASS major.

 If you do have room in your Fall schedule, Foreign

 Language is a really good class to take while it's fresh from high school.